zacharyss99/NewsJuice/README_general.md

     a.
 A detailed description of the app can be found in the docs/Application_Design_Document/APPLICATION_DESIGN.md

     b.
-A detaiñed description of the CI/CD test suit can be found in docs/CI_Evidence/README_testing_loader.md
+A detailed description of the CI/CD test suit can be found in docs/CI_Evidence/README_testing_loader.md

     c.
 A detailed description of the Data Versioning approach can be found in docs/Data_Versioning_documentation/README_data_versioning.md